XeinyX/mpv_gallery-screenshots/README.md

-# mpv_gallery-screenshots

 # MPV Gallery Screenshots Overlay

 A Lua user script for mpv that lets you:
-- Save frame-perfect screenshots to per-video folders
+- Save screenshots to per-video folders
 - Browse screenshots in an in-player tiled gallery overlay
 - Select, delete, and export as contact sheets (PNG), CSV, and XLSX
 - Insert timecode labels on thumbnails